 Professor Magoha was the next to speak, he spoke on behalf of Regulatory bodies.
 He stated that after proper implementation of the charter the pay up first policy should and will be abolished.
 He said that he agreed with the charter fully because he has experience as both a surgeon and as a servant of the people and he hoped that it will be implemented as soon as possible.

-Dr. Francis Kimani from the DMS/Registrar stated that doctors should know that they answerable to the life and death of a patient.
+Dr Francis Kimani from the DMS/Registrar stated that doctors should know that they are answerable to the life and death of a patient.

 The chief guest of the occasion was Hon.
-James Macharia , the cabinet secretary for health, he stated that with the proper implementation of the charter the vision of bettering the health sector of Kenya will be achieved, he stated that it can only be achieved if the charter is actually used and not just another document that will gather dust on shelves but if it is taken in to action.
+James Macharia, the cabinet secretary for health, he stated that with the proper implementation of the charter the vision of bettering the health sector of Kenya will be achieved, he stated that it can only be achieved if the charter is actually used and not just another document that will gather dust on shelves but if it is taken into action.
 With that the charter was officially launched and distributed to the audience.
-It was a lovely occasion and the cause of the occasion was more lovely and noble, this is the first step in an a thousand mile journey that the health sector has taken.
+It was a lovely occasion and the cause of the occasion was more lovely and noble, this is the first step in a thousand-mile journey that the health sector has taken.
 You can go through an online copy by following this link on our site.